William Carson, MDThe James Cancer Center

 Clinically, I evaluate women with breast problems in my clinic at the Stefanie Spielman Comprehensive Breast Center and perform surgery on women with breast cancer at the James Cancer Hospital.
 I work closely with specialists in radiology, pathology, radiation oncology and medical oncology to provide integrated and innovative care to my patients.
-In addition to my work with breast cancer patients, I develop phase one and two clinical trials for patients with advanced melanoma based on my lab findings that I conduct in collaboration with Drs.
+In addition to my surgical work, I develop phase one and two clinical trials for patients with advanced breast cancer and melanoma based on my lab findings.
+I conduct these studies in collaboration with Drs.
 Jeter, Olencki and Kendra in the Division of Medical Oncology.
 These studies use immune-based treatments and targeted agents to destroy cancer cells in a more specific manner than standard chemotherapy.

 I am the Ohio State institutional PI for the National Comprehensive Cancer Network (NCCN), a group of 24 cancer centers that have joined together to develop guidelines for the care of cancer patients.
 I also serve on the NCCN Melanoma Guidelines Panel for OSU and am currently vice-chair of the SWOG Melanoma Committee for Translational Medicine.
 SWOG, formerly known as the Southwest Oncology Group, is an important cancer clinical trials cooperative group.
 In this role, I work to develop and implement novel correlative laboratory studies for investigational studies.

 In my role as an immunotherapy translational leader in the Translational Therapeutics program, I encourage and facilitate the development of novel immunotherapeutic clinical studies.
 I have a basic immunology laboratory and extensive experience in the design, conduct and analysis of clinical trials that employ strategies to harness the immune response to cancer.